gnolang/gno/docs/how-to-guides/effective-gno.md

-Unlike Go, where `init()` is used for tasks like setting up database connections, configuring logging, or initializing global variables every time you start a program, in Gno, `init()` is executed once per realm's lifetime.
+Unlike Go, where `init()` is used for tasks like setting up database connections, configuring logging, or initializing global variables every time you start a program, in Gno, `init()` is executed once in a realm's lifetime.

 In Gno, `init()` primarily serves two purposes:
 1. It establishes the initial state, specifically, setting up global variables.